stollaz/FootballSimCpp/README.md

 ---
 ## Why?

 Many game development jobs in the industry, including Sports Interactive (makers of Football Manager), require C++ experience.
 Porting my own simulator code from C# to C++ gives me experience in programming in C++ to prepare for the industry.

+End goal can also be to experiment with graphics / GUI libraries that are standard and portable

 ---
 ## Introduction